istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

     title="Service Selection"
     >}}

-With this configuration, requests to `product` would be sent to both the pod and virtual machine workload.
+With this configuration, requests to `product` would be load-balanced across both the pod and virtual machine workload instances.

 ## DNS